-2000-01 2001-02 2002-03 2003-04 2004-05 Overall Rating of Instruction 4.60 4.60 4.60 4.80 4.80
+2001-02 2002-03 2003-04 2004-05 2005-06 Overall Rating of Instruction 4.60 4.60 4.80 4.65 4.62

 The quality of instruction at SPC is rated annually by students through the faculty evaluation process.
 SPC students continue to rate their overall level of satisfaction with instruction very high.
-The measure has exceeded the benchmark by 1.5 points throughout the reporting years For the past two years, the overall rating has approached excellent on the scale (5.0) with its highest mark of 4.8, indicating consistent instructional quality.
+The measure has exceeded the benchmark by 1.6 points throughout the reporting years For all reported years, the overall rating has approached excellent on the scale (5.0), indicating consistent instructional quality.
 The standard is met.
+The student evaluation of instruction process is monitored by the Faculty Evaluation Committee.